Trea Turner slam, solo HR; Kershaw hurt, Dodgers beat Brews

 Turner’s fourth career grand slam came off Eric Lauer and tied it at 5 in the fifth.
 Austin Barnes, pinch-hitter Albert Pujols and Betts singled to load the bases.
 Turner hit his 27th homer — ninth with the Dodgers — to left-center with two outs.

-Turner’s solo shot in the first landed in the lower right-field seats with two outs.
+Turner’s solo shot in the first landed in the lower right-field seats with two outs, extending his hitting streak to a career-high 17 games.
+His five RBIs were a season high.

+“Trea got me a little bit.
+He took some good swings,” Lauer said.
+“The first one was exactly where I wanted to throw it and he just got to it.
+The changeup was obviously the worst pitch I threw.”

 Eduardo Escobar, who scored twice, Kolten Wong and Luis Urias each had two hits for Milwaukee.